Modify: Customer Aging ReportEstimated reading time: 9 minutes

 Step 1: For this example, you need more than just the individual totals; you need a Report Total of these invoices.
 To build this, you have to add more SUM Formulas.
 You will format the cells above the table, making it clearly visible.
 To do this, select cell H19 and label it Report Total:.

-Step 2: Once you select the cell you want for the Report Total, write a formula for the Total column and work your way left.
-Make sure to select down to the anchor row, one row below the existing data.
-The anchor row will always be the row below the data and will move up and down as data is cleared and pulled.
+Step 2: Once you select the cell you want for the Report Total, write a formula for the total column.
+Make sure to select all the way down to the anchor row, which is one row below the existing data.
+This anchor row will always be the row below the data and is needed for the Report Function to work correctly.

 Step 3: Once the Total column is done you can copy the formula to the left until you reach Current.
 Once the paste is complete, we can view the Report Total for each column.